Erdmuthe Sophie of Saxony: Life

 Erdmuthe Sophie was a daughter of Elector John George II of Saxony (1613–1680) from his marriage to Magdalena Sibylle (1612–1687), daughter of Margrave Christian of Brandenburg-Bayreuth.
 The princess received a very thorough and comprehensive education under the guidance of individuals such as the Lutheran orthodox theologian Jakob Weller.
 At the age of 11, Erdmuthe Sophie was already composing hymns and studying constitutional and church history.

 She married Margrave Christian Ernst of Brandenburg-Bayreuth (1644–1712) on October 29, 1662, in Dresden.
 For the lavishly celebrated wedding, both the singspiel Sophia by Sigmund von Birken and the opera Il Paride (Italian; Paris) by Giovanni Andrea Bontempi premiered.
-For their wedding, Christian Ernst gifted her Colmdorf Castle.
+As a wedding gift, Christian Ernst presented her with Colmdorf Castle.

 In Bayreuth, Erdmuthe Sophie continued to engage intensively in scholarly studies and held a daily "history seminar" after devotions.
 Her first work, Handlung von der Welt Alter, des Heiligen Römischen Reichs Ständen, und derselben Beschaffenheit (A Treatise on the Ancient World, the Estates of the Holy Roman Empire, and Their Nature), represents an early work of the Enlightenment.
 In this work, which included a biblical chronology, tables of rulers, and a directory of important German educational institutions, she critically examined Calvinism.

 The Margravine was considered one of the most educated women of her time.

 She died at the age of 26 from a metabolic disorder and was buried in the Holy Trinity Parish Church in Bayreuth.
 The Sophienberg near Haag is named after her, where the Sophienburg Castle was built for the Margravine between 1663 and 1668.